Andamio Glossary

 Andamio Protocol

-Smart contracts on Cardano that enable decentralized identity (SSOI), credential management, and global coordination of local work.
+On-chain smart contracts on Cardano that enable decentralized identity (SSOI), credential management, and global coordination of local work.
 Defines how Access Tokens, Global State, and Local States interact for skills verification and contribution tracking.
 Version 2 is permissionless and open for integration.

 Andamio API